Why am I not losing weight on Mounjaro?

 According to NHS guidelines for adults aged 19 to 64, you should aim to:

 "Staying active during your weight loss journey always leads to better weight loss results.
 It also benefits your health in other ways, improving your heart health and cholesterol levels which is especially important for protecting your health now and in the future."
-Dr Zoe Miller
+Dr Kathryn Basford

 3. You need to give Mounjaro more time to work

 Weight loss is never an overnight process.
 That’s why we call it a journey.
-And while Mounjaro can help you lose up to 22.5% of your body weight on the 15mg maintenance dose, this is over 72 weeks.
-So, while you may lose weight faster with Mounjaro, it is still a gradual process where weight loss doesn’t happen immediately.
-You must also stick to your treatment and work on your diet and exercise plan to make it happen.
+And while Mounjaro can help you lose an average 22.5% of your body weight on the 15mg maintenance dose, this is over 72 weeks.
+So, while you may lose weight faster with Mounjaro, it’s still a gradual process.
+Read more about what to expect on Mounjaro, including how much weight people lose on average per week.

 Different bodies, different weight loss